Alternative theories of Hungarian language origins: Difficulties in using certain theories

-According to the Finno-Ugric theory, the words relatable with Finno-Ugric languages are more basic, belong to a more primitive meaning circle, than the words stemming from Turkic languages.
-The mere 500 Finno-Ugric words from the Hungarian language can only form a fragment of a basic word set, and the majority lend themselves to a Turkic, Indo-European or other non-Finno-Ugric origin.
+According to the Finno-Ugric theory, the words relatable to Finno-Ugric languages are more basic, and belong to a more primitive meaning circle, than the words stemming from Turkic languages.
+The mere 500 Finno-Ugric words from the Hungarian language can only form a fragment of a basic word set, and the majority lend themselves to a Turkic, Indo-European or other non-Finno-Ugric origins.